scroll-into-view/scroll-into-view-if-needed/README.md

   // all the other options (scrollMode, block, inline) still work, so you don't need to reimplement them (unless you really really want to)
 })
 ```

+# Migrating from v1

+Since v1 ponyfilled Element.scrollIntoViewIfNeeded, while v2 ponyfills Element.scrollIntoView, there are breaking changes from the differences in their APIs.

 # Related packages